andrey-mokhov/graphql-php/docs/en/spiral/abstract-object-type.md

 # Abstract class AbstractObjectType

-The abstract class `Andi\GraphQL\Type\AbstractObjectType` allows you to define GraphQL object types without the need to implement methods of auxiliary interfaces.
+The abstract class `Andi\GraphQL\Type\AbstractObjectType` allows you to define ObjectType without the need to implement methods of additional interfaces.
 Most interfaces are already implemented in an abstract class, you just need to set the values ​​of its properties to determine the result of the implemented methods.